 SP\QUE\SYNC instructs the queue module to verify that the writes of queue data to disk have been written to the disk media before returning.
-This is not the standard disk write model in Unix and Linux.

 In the default OS disk I/O procedure, disk writes are written to an internal OS buffer cache and then are written to disk later.
 This action distributes the overhead of writing to disk so processes do not have to wait for the data to be written to disk.
 When the data blocks are written to the buffer cache, the applications accessing the data cannot distinguish the data written to the buffer cache from data written to disk.
 Unlike the Oracle COMMIT, all processes that have access to the file also have access to the data in the buffer cache.
 If a system crash should occur between the time the data blocks are written to the buffer cache and to the physical media, any data not written to the media is at risk for being lost upon the system recovery.